-WORD PROCESSOR THE PERSONAL
+THE PERSONAL WORD PROCESSOR

 Word Machine allows you to use your Apple for writing letters, lists, memos, school papers, Etc. Furthermore, once your text is in memory or on disk, you can easily edit, rearrange, or add to it.
-Commonly used information (address, letter heads, form letters, recipes, Etc.) can be merged with other text or modified for a particular purpose.
+Commonly used information (addrass, letter heads, form letters, recipes, Etc.) can be merged with other text or modified for a particular purpose.
 Word Machine is versatile, very fast, affordable, and easy to learn and use.
-SEE THE PRODUCT REVIEW IN THE JANUARY, 1983 ISSUE OF MINI'APP'LES accessed by swapping pages, jumping to the top, middle or bottom of a page, or by fast scrolling in either direction.
-The cursor is easily moved up, down, left, right, to top or bottom of screen, to prior or next word, to start of next or end of last line.
-The editor allows or you to change, insert or delete individual characters or whole lines.
-The editor also allows you to move blocks of text, as well as find any word in your text and then replace, edit, or delete it.
-Printed lines can be from 40 to 132 columns wide.
-There are far to many more features to mention here, but if you have questions, give us a call.
+SEE THE PRODUCT REVIEW IN THE JANUARY, 1983 ISSUE OF MINI'APP'LES many more features to mention here, but if you have questions, give us a call.